WilliamSchack/Spotify-Downloader/README.md

   - PCM files use a preset 44.1kHz, 16 bits, & 2 channels
   - Calculation without preset is (Sample Rate * (Bits Per Sample / 8) * Channels * Seconds) / 1024
 - ***Does not take into account metadata, an extra ~0.9MB is added***

+**Artist Separator - Recommended: ;**
+- Sets the seperator between artists in the metadata

 **Track Number**
 - The track number that will be assigned to the metadata